What is an Attribution Window?

 Challenges of setting the right attribution window

 While attribution is accurate for performance measurement, selecting the most efficient one is often very challenging.
-Different channels, audiences and campaign objectives influence how long users take to convert, making a single fixed window difficult to apply universally.
+Different channels, audiences, and campaign objectives influence how long users take to convert, making a single fixed window difficult to apply universally.

 Key challenges include: